Cynthia McFadden: Move from ABC to NBC

 On March 29, 2014, after two decades with ABC News, with the last nine years as a Nightline anchor, McFadden left and joined NBC News.
 She serves as the senior legal and investigative correspondent, contributing to NBC's investigative unit across all NBC News platforms.
+She filed her last report on May 22, 2024, on the "NBC Nightly News with Lester Holt" program.

 Other work

 McFadden is a contributor for wowOwow.com, a web site launched in 2008 for women to discuss culture, politics and gossip.
 She has additionally hosted or co-hosted a number of documentaries and specials on ABC.

 She is co-chair of the board of IWMF (International Women's Media Foundation).

 Personal life

 McFadden married Michael John Davies, editor and publisher of the Hartford Courant, on September 9, 1989; they were divorced in 1996.
 She has a son with Foreign Affairs editor James Hoge, Spencer Graham McFadden Hoge, who was born in 1998 and named after the actor Spencer Tracy.

 She is the executor of the estate of longtime friend actress Katharine Hepburn.

 She has Crohn's disease and has done public service announcements to raise awareness of the condition.

 McFadden practices Transcendental Meditation and has supported the work of the David Lynch Foundation.

-In October 2020 Town and Country magazine published an account McFadden and her son Spencer wrote about their road trip from New York City to California, where he was a student.
-The account described the accommodations they had to take due to the Covid 19 virus.
+In October 2020, Town and Country magazine published an account McFadden and her son Spencer wrote about their road trip from New York City to California, where he was a student.
+The account described the accommodations they had to take due to the COVID-19 pandemic.
 Spencer, having grown up in New York City, had not learned to drive, until he moved to California.
 McFadden encouraged him to earn a driver's license by promising him a new car.